seatable/seatable-scripts/manual/utils.md

 | xxx | xxxx |
 | yyy | yyyy |

-The target table only has the username
+The target table only has the user names

 | Name | Email |
 |-----|-------|
 | xxx |       |
 | yyy |       |

-We need to copy the Email information in the source form to the target form, then this function can be used.
+We need to copy the Email information in the source table to the target table, then this function can be used.

 ```javascript